-Key contents

-- Describes how the operating company deals with health and safety issues, including safety instructions and procedures. - Applicable for all production sites, and if relevant for other locations. - Managing director of the operating company is responsible for implementation. - Based on ISO 14001 standard. - Published on the intranet of the operating companies, and part of local procedures/handbooks.
+Policy name Key contents Health, safety and environ- • Describes how the operating company deals with health and safety issues, including safety mental (HSE) policy (at instructions and procedures. operating company level) Applicable for all production sites, and if relevant for other locations.
+Managing director of the operating company is responsible for implementation.
+Based on ISO 14001 standard. • Published on the intranet of the operating companies, and part of local procedures/handbooks.

-occurrences and are never extrapolated or estimated.
+Health and safety metrics own employees annual target 2024 Percentage of own workers who are covered by health and safety management system 51.6% Number of fatalities as result of work-related injuries and work-related ill health 0 0 Number of fatalities as result of work-related injuries and work-related ill health of other workers working on undertaking's sites 0 0 Number of recordable work-related accidents 114 Rate of recordable work-related accidents 9.6 Lost time injury frequency rate (LTIFR) - no replacement work possible (TKH KPI) < 1.0 0.7 occurrences and are never extrapolated or estimated.
 Despite a range of measures and an open safety culture, there is an inherent risk of under-reporting accidents, because of self-reporting of accidents (in most cases).
 Reported hours are measured, calculated, or estimated.
 The absolute number of serious accidents reported covers all employees on TKH's payroll, excluding employees of third-party contractors.
 The LTIFR is reported at group level and not specified by region or gender.